 If you haven't got much work experience, a list of personal attributes can be another way to demonstrate that you're the right person for the job.

 Things you could include in this section might include ways you can demonstrate that you are reliable, honest, trustworthy or quick to learn new things.
-Check out our Employability skills page to see a few of the things that employers are commonly looking for.
+Check out our 8 job skills you should have page to see a few of the things that employers are commonly looking for.

 You can include between three to five personal attributes, but make sure you don't include them instead of your key skills.